cloudmesh-community/fa18-523-60/paper/paper.md

 * :o: we already pointed out that first section is too long
 * :o: proposedtitle chamge: MongoDB in Python - changed
-* :o: introductionand learning outcome missing - TO ADD
+* :o: introductionand learning outcome missing - added learning outcome
 * :o: wrong quotes - fixed quotes
 * :o: donot use quotes fro non cited text such as in  "_id" that is `_id` - fixed
 * :o: use bash and python after the 3 quotes, bash has a $ at the beginning - fixed

+## Introduction

+## Learning Outcome

+The learning outcome of this paper is to equip readers with the basic MongoDB knowledge, as well as on how to use PyMongo driver in conjunction with this NoSQL database.
+Other than this instructions on how to use this driver, the reader will be able introduced to some basic functionalities of the MongoEngine, an Object-Document mapper, and Flask-Mongo, a micro web framework.

 ## MongoDB